top of page

 Grevillea robusta fruit

-The Grevillea tree (Grevillea robusta), also known as the silky oak or silver oak, is a fast-growing, evergreen tree native to Australia.
+The Grevillea tree (Grevillea robusta), also known as the silky oak is a fast-growing, evergreen tree native to Australia.
 It is valued for its versatility, providing timber, shade, and ornamental appeal, and has become a popular tree in tropical and subtropical regions worldwide.

 Image of beds made with pure Grevillea Robusta Timber